mpsonntag/snippets/notes/worksconf/20200701_NFDI_workshop_04.md

 ## Discussion
 - Rene Bernard (Charite)
-  - before getting into sharing in a network problems need to be solved
+  - before getting into sharing data within a network, problems need to be solved.
-    - thinking in lab structure is a nightmare for the IT -> hundreds of island solutions at the Charite; researchers did not care about standards so far.
+    - thinking at the level of lab structure is a nightmare for the IT department of an institute; there were hundreds of island solutions at the Charite; researchers did not care about standards so far.
-    - Charite has an intermediate solution - everyone uses the omero? standard and started to help with the development of omero plus.
+    - Charite currently has an intermediate solution; everyone uses the omero standard and started to help with the development of omero plus for imaging data.
     - NFDI Neuro should think broader than the individual lab and collect information how other collaborations have solved this problem.
-  - MHanke: there should be as little development within NFDI Neuro itself.
-NFDI Neuro should be the connection between existing solutions.
+  - Michael Hanke: there should be as little development within NFDI Neuro itself as possible but should be the connection between existing solutions.
 NFDI Neuro should think big in terms of size of institutions but should not exclude small labs either.

 - Lucia Melloni
-  - should NFDI Neuro reach out to other institutions eg exnat
+  - should NFDI Neuro reach out to other institutions or solutions e.g. exnat.
-  - MHanke: German legislation is unique, but all other aspects should stay connected to other initiatives; surveys are part of the plan to identify tools in use and how to best support them
+  - Michael Hanke: German legislation is unique, but all other aspects should stay connected to other initiatives; surveys are part of the plan to identify tools in use and how to best support them.
-  - NIDM format is an international effort and NFDI Neuro imaging is in touch with them; no point in building something within Germany that already exists
+  - the NIDM format is an international effort and NFDI Neuro imaging is in touch with them; no point in building something within Germany that already exists.

 - Philip Boehn-Sturm
-  - Neuroimaging is well on the human side, but Institutions are important players.
+  - Neuroimaging is well documented and defined on the human side, but Institutions are important players.
 How will NFDI Neuro interact with the institutions.
-  - MHanke: labs and institutions have to be pursued.
-Advertise opportunities to learn what NFDI Neuro is doing.
-When solutions are built that make researchers more effective, then people will use it.
-In this case the institutes will use them as well.
-The grassroots approach will be the more dominant one but both approaches will be pursued.
+  - Michael Hanke: labs AND institutions have to be pursued and it opportunities should be advertised on both levels what NFDI Neuro is doing.
+When solutions are built that make researchers more effective, then people will use them; once this is accomplished, institutes will use them as well.
+The grassroots approach will be the more dominant one within NFDI Neuro, but both approaches will be pursued.

 - Rene Bernard
-  - oemero platform can do both - requires additional system when setting it up in a large institution.
-NFDI Neuro should have both pathways - one for small labs and one for institutes.
+  - the oemero platform can do both; it requires additional expertise when introducing a general solution within a large institution.
+NFDI Neuro should provide both options; one for small labs and one for institutes.
-  - MHanke: need to prioritise -> surveys, be an active participant, it would be very good to already have an institute wide solution that could be introduced to NFDI Neuro
+  - Michael Hanke: there is a need to prioritise; surveys should first be done and the inquire is out there to be an active participant.
+It would be very good to already have an institute wide solution that could be introduced to NFDI Neuro.

 - Philip Boehm-Sturm
   - it was mentioned that not much funding is available.
-There should be some cost involved to make it sustainable.
-Are there ideas about workflows, how should that be written in grants - are there any quidelines in how to write this in grants is there support?
+There should be some cost involved to make NFDI Neuro sustainable.
+Are there any guidelines in how to write NFDI Neuro specific grant applications or how to include NFDI Neuro in grant applications?
-  - TWachtler: pursue lightweight approaches since we cannot handle it.
-Small projects can be funded within NFDI Neuro, but larger projects cannot be funded.
+  - Thomas Wachtler: for now lightweight approaches are pursued due to the current scope of NFDI Neuro.
+Small projects can be funded within NFDI Neuro, but larger projects need different funding as well.
-  - A Stein: other funding schemes for projects can be appropriated and NFDI Neuro can help there
+  - Alexandra Stein: other funding schemes for projects can be appropriated and NFDI Neuro can and will support in getting them.
-  - M Denker: in future it will be important to show in grants how to introduce tools on a broader scope which in turn will increase the funding in the long run.
+  - Michael Denker: in future it will be important to include in grants how to introduce developed tools on a broader scope which in turn will increase the funding in the long run.

 ## Chat
-Michael Hanke: I completely forgot: There is a similar feedback document for the task area neuroimaging https://tinyurl.com/nfdi-ta1
+Michael Hanke: I completely forgot: There is a similar feedback document for the Task area neuroimaging https://tinyurl.com/nfdi-ta1
 (sorry for the late notice)